MSc-Smart-Contract-Auditing/data-scraper/README.md

 ### Usage

+## Scraping vulnerable contracts

+1. `cd vulnerable` to go to the correct folder
-1. Create a file `account.json` with the following content:
+2. Create a file `account.json` with the following content:
 ```json
 {
     "email": "Solodit email",